hyperuplink/hyperuplink/docs/manual/session/index.md

 On a board whose administrator has configured neither email nor XMPP delivery the token unfortunately goes nowhere at all, and the account then waits until an administrator confirms it by hand in [Users]({{ manual "admin/users" }}).
-Hence an open board wants delivery working before it wants sign-ups.
+Hence an open board needs delivery working before it opens sign-ups.

 ## Signing in